gilzoide/objectivec-gdextension/README.md

 ## Features
 - All calls are made using the Objective-C runtime, so that all classes and methods are available
-- Supports macOS and iOS builds, as well as the Godot editor running on macOS
+- Supports macOS, iOS and iOS Simulator builds, as well as the Godot editor running on macOS
 - Uses [Key-Value Coding](https://developer.apple.com/documentation/objectivec/nsobject/nskeyvaluecoding) for getting and setting properties.
   Just use the same property names as in Objective-C and you're good to go.
 - Automatic reference counting of Objective-C objects, since they are wrapped in `RefCounted` subclasses